 We're Officially Halfway Through 2018: Meet the Best Products I've Tried So Far

-How is it July already?
+How is it August already?
 I actually have no idea where the time goes, and it terrifies me.
 One minute it's all summertime and Réalisation Par dresses, and the next it's one degree and I've forgotten my umbrella for the fifth day in a row.
 Life, hey?
-But it's okay, because the six months of 2018 means six months of rigorous beauty product testing, and boy do I have some winners for you.
+But it's okay, because the seven months of 2018 means seven months of rigorous beauty product testing, and boy do I have some winners for you.
 From the best facial oil ever, to the perfect anti-eye shadow that's literally impossible to stuff up, I present to you my ultimate product edit of 2018 so far.
 There's some luxe investment picks, some cheap thrills, and a few in-between options for those days you're feeling frivolous in Mecca.

 Keep scrolling for the best bits, and don't say I didn't warn you when you find a new ride-or-die.